 Personal Injury Lawyer Salaries

 Plaintiff lawyers who pull in fees at the higher end of the spectrum usually handle class action suits or high-dollar personal injury cases.
-In addition, punitive damages – damages designed to punish the defendant and deter bad conduct - can raise verdict amounts by millions of dollars, adding cash to the lawyer’s pocketbook.
+In addition, punitive damages—those that are designed to punish the defendant and deter the same bad conduct again—can raise verdict amounts by millions of dollars, adding cash to the lawyer’s pockets.

 You'll most likely start out at a relatively modest salary if you sign up with an established firm, but you should also receive a percentage of the fees paid to the firm for successful cases you've handled.